libp2p/js-libp2p/doc/CONFIGURATION.md

 #### Customizing Pubsub

 Before a peer can subscribe to a topic it must find other peers and establish network connections with them.
 The pub/sub system doesn’t have any way to discover peers by itself.
 Instead, it relies upon the application to find new peers on its behalf, a process called ambient peer discovery.

-This means that pubsub relies on the identify service to exchange peer information with other peers.
+This means that pubsub requires the identify service to be configured in order to exchange peer information with other peers, including lists of supported protocols.

 Potential methods for discovering peers include: